Diameter of Pipe given Friction Factor Solution

 What is Diameter of Pipe given Friction Factor?

-The Diameter of Pipe given Friction Factor is defined as the width of the section or cross-sectional element of a pipe and is represented as Dpipe = (64*μviscosity)/(f*VmeanFluid) or Diameter of Pipe = (64*Dynamic Viscosity)/(Darcy Friction Factor*Mean Velocity*Density of Fluid).
-The Dynamic Viscosity of a fluid is the measure of its resistance to flow when an external force is applied, Darcy Friction Factor is denoted by f.
+The Diameter of Pipe given Friction Factor is defined as the width of the section or cross-sectional element of a pipe and is represented as Dpipe = (64*μ)/(f*VmeanFluid) or Diameter of Pipe = (64*Dynamic Viscosity)/(Darcy Friction Factor*Mean Velocity*Density of Fluid).
+The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied, Darcy Friction Factor is denoted by f.
 Its value depends on the flow's Reynolds number Re and on the pipe's relative roughness ε / D. It can be obtained from Moody's chart, Mean velocity is defined as the average velocity of a fluid at a point and over an arbitrary time T & Density of Fluid is defined as the mass of fluid per unit volume of the said fluid.

 How to calculate Diameter of Pipe given Friction Factor?